-However, ODAR may not tell you is how much longer it will take to get a hearing date, now that your case has been assigned to a Judge.
+However, ODAR (the Office of Disability Adjudication and Review) may not tell you how much longer it will take to get a hearing date, now that your case has been assigned to a Judge.
 So, how long after your case is assigned to a judge will it take to get a hearing?

 I normally estimate that a hearing will be scheduled between 60 to 90 days after a Judge has been assigned to a case.